 Wallingford on Thames is a quintessentially English market town in South Oxfordshire with plenty of things to see and do, whether a destination for a day trip or the base for a longer visit.

 The Town Hall, which was built in 1670 to replace the medieval Guild Hall, sits at the heart of the town in the marketplace.
 Surrounding this grade 1 listed building are the independent shops that Wallingford is celebrated for.
 The town is host to four regular markets on a Friday, Saturday and every third Tuesday of the month.
-For details on what to do, where to stay and events taking place in and around Wallingford, visit the Wallingford Visitor Information Centre.

 If you wander the cobbled streets you can explore more of the history and heritage of this Saxon fortified town – the best surviving example in England.
 As you walk around you can admire surviving Saxon features at one end of the town, the Corn Exchange Theatre, a grade II listed building built in 1856 in the centre, and a 14th-century old coaching inn at the other end.
 The Corn Exchange Theatre provides a varied programme of theatre, cinema and live-screening experiences.